 Edit phpVirtualBox config.php file:

-Find the following lines and replace the username and password with your system user (The username and password which we created earlier in this tutorial).
+Find the following lines and replace the username and password with your system user (The same username that we used in "Adding users to VirtualBox group" section).

-In my case, my username is sk, and password is ubuntu.
+In my case, my Ubuntu system username is sk, and its password is ubuntu.

 var $username = 'sk'; var $password = 'ubuntu';

 Save and close the file.

 Next, create a new file called /etc/default/virtualbox:

 Add the following line.
 Replace 'sk' with your own username.